 Origins of “Two peas in a pod”

-“Two peas in a pod” is an old expression one that does not have a fully defined origin, as is the case with most idioms and proverbs.
+“Two peas in a pod” is an old expression that does not have a fully defined origin, as is the case with most idioms and proverbs.
 One of the earliest instances in which the phrase was used can be found in Euphues and his England by John Lyly in 1580.
-Using Early Modern English, the phrase reads:
+Using Early Modern English, the phrase from the 16th century reads:

 Wherin I am not unlike unto the unskilfull Painter, who having drawen the Twinnes of Hippocrates, (who wer as lyke as one pease is to an other).